wintrover/CVFactory/README.md

 - **Error Rate**: System stability evaluation
 - **User Activity**: Usage pattern analysis by feature

-## 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## 👨‍💻 Contributing
-All forms of contribution are welcome, including issue submission, pull requests, and documentation improvements.
-Please check the contribution guidelines before contributing.

-## 📬 Contact
-For any inquiries, please contact wintrover@gmail.com.

 ## SEO Configuration Guide

 CVFactory has the following SEO optimizations applied: